Suzaku Kururugi: In Code Geass: Lelouch of the Rebellion

 Suzaku is introduced in the series' first episode as an Honorary Britannian soldier.
 While searching the Shinjuku ghetto for poison gas stolen by resistance members, he finds Lelouch standing next to it.
 He refuses to carry out an order to kill Lelouch and is shot by his superior officer for his insubordination.
 However, the bullet is stopped by a broken pocket watch belonging to his deceased father.
 Suzaku is approached by Lloyd Asplund and offered a chance to pilot the experimental Knightmare Frame Lancelot (ランスロット, Ransurotto).
 The Lancelot's advanced systems, combined with his unprecedented piloting skills, allow him to almost single-handedly dismantle Lelouch's plan to rout the massacre of the Shinjuku ghetto, but he finds himself under arrest afterward for the murder of Prince Clovis; Lelouch rescues Suzaku from his impending execution by assuming the identity of Zero and takes credit for Clovis' murder, forcing the military to acquit Suzaku, but Suzaku refuses to join his cause.
 He agrees that the Britannian Empire is corrupt and not worth serving, but wants to change and improve the Empire from within, to show that his father's death was not in vain.

 Suzaku remains the pilot of the Lancelot.
 He is reunited with Lelouch and Nunnally after enrolling in Ashford Academy at Euphemia's suggestion.
 He is promoted to Warrant Officer by Cornelia li Britannia when she first arrives in Japan, and is appointed Euphemia's personal Knight, gaining the rank of Major, after a televised battle with the Black Knights.
-During the battle on Shikine Island, in which Suzaku is ordered to kill Zero, Lelouch uses the power of Geass on Suzaku in order to escape destruction, and commands him to "live," forcing him to survive by any means from then on.
+During the battle on Shikine Island, in which Suzaku is ordered to kill Zero, Lelouch uses the power of Geass on Suzaku to escape destruction, and commands him to "live," forcing him to survive by any means from then on.
 Suzaku falls in love with Euphemia, and is emotionally crushed by her death at Zero's hands.
 He is visited by V.V., who explains Zero's power of Geass, which drives him to find and kill Zero.
 He follows Lelouch to Kamine and confirms his identity, after trying to convince himself that Zero and Lelouch were not the same person.
-Lelouch offers Suzaku a truce in order to rescue Nunnally, but Suzaku insists that Lelouch's very existence should be ended.
+Lelouch offers Suzaku a truce to rescue Nunnally, but Suzaku insists that Lelouch's very existence should be ended.
 Lelouch draws his pistol, and both men attempt to shoot one another.